neuralrp/neuralrp/README.md

 ## Why It’s Different

-1. **Context hygiene engine** — Characters inject in full on their first 3 turns, then reinforce with minimal constraints.
+1. **Context hygiene engine** — With 7B-12B LLM's, every token you put into the context window matters, and everything about this app cares about that.
+Character cards present in full on the first 3 turns, then token-controlled portions appear on customizable fixed intervals.
 World lore appears only when semantically relevant.
-70–80% of your context stays as live dialogue, even with 5–6 characters and deep worlds.
+70–80% of your context stays as live dialogue, even with 3+ characters and deep worlds.

-2. **Emergent cast with visual canon** — Chat‑scoped NPCs have full parity with globals, can be promoted, and stay branch‑safe. v1.10 adds gender‑aware casting and Danbooru‑based visual canon, so those NPCs can also have stable, consistent imagery over long campaigns.
+2. **Emergent cast with visual canon** — Quickly create NPCs on the fly that are isolated to one chat, have full parity with characters, can be promoted, and stay branch‑safe.
+Gender selection keeps both text and visuals targeted, and one-click Danbooru tag assignment based on character description solves the problem of visual drift, so you can stay immersed in the actual roleplay.

-3. **Native Stable Diffusion, scene‑aware** — Deep AUTOMATIC1111 integration: performance‑aware presets, inpainting, character tag substitution, and per‑image metadata. v1.9+ adds scene snapshots, favorites, and one-click danbooru tagging for seamless visual RP that doesn't take you out of the story.

----

-## What’s New in v1.9.0–v1.10.0

-- **Danbooru character casting (v1.10)** – One‑click visual canon: NeuralRP analyzes your character’s description (hair, eyes, etc) and binds them to a matching Danbooru reference character.
-Works for both globals and NPCs, with reroll support and priority tags in snapshot prompts.

-- **Gender‑aware engine (v1.10)** – First‑class gender field (female/male/other) wired into character profiles, LLM reinforcement, and snapshots, while staying compatible with SillyTavern cards.

-- **Scene snapshots + favorites (v1.9)** – One‑click, scene‑aware Stable Diffusion images, favorites gallery with jump‑to‑source, tag filtering, and persistent image history across chats.
+3. **Native Stable Diffusion, scene‑aware** — Deep AUTOMATIC1111 integration: inpainting, both manual and automatic generation via the "snapshot" feature, and per‑image metadata, carefully designed to not "leak" into the context window.
+A "Favorites" menu allows you to jump right to where the image appeared in it's original chat, so you can see the context.
+All designed to fit into the flow of roleplay, as unintrusively as possible.

 ---